Retake (2016 film)

-Retake is a 2016 American LGBT drama directed by Nick Corporon and starring Tuc Watkins and Devon Graye.
-It premiered at San Francisco's Frameline Festival in 2016 at the historic Castro theatre.
-The film went on to screen at multiple film festivals and was picked up for distribution by Breaking Glass Pictures, playing in Los Angeles in January 2017.
-It was released on VOD and DVD later that month.
+Retake is a 2016 American LGBT drama written and directed by Nick Corporon and starring Tuc Watkins and Devon Graye.
+It premiered at San Francisco's Frameline Film Festival in 2016 at the historic Castro theatre.
+The film went on to screen at multiple film festivals, including Reel Q, Outfest, and Reel Affirmations, among others.
+The film was picked up for distribution by Breaking Glass Pictures, with a theatrical premiere in Los Angeles on July 14, 2016 followed by an on-demand and DVD release in early-2017.

 Plot

 The mysterious Jonathan (Tuc Watkins) travels to San Francisco and looks to hire a male escort.
-He initially hires Scotty (Kit Williamson) and it does not go well.
+He initially hires Scotty (Kit Williamson), but it does not go well.
 He returns to the streets and finds an unnamed hustler (Devon Graye).
-After a night of sex and polaroids, Jonathan offers to pay the escort to accompany him on a road trip to the Grand Canyon, no questions asked.
+After a night of sex and Polaroids, Jonathan offers to pay the escort to accompany him on a road trip to the Grand Canyon, no questions asked.
 Eager to leave his own life behind, the escort accepts and the two start out on a road trip through the American Southwest.
 Jonathan asks the hustler to go by the name “Brandon.”
-The two have an immediate connection and Jonathan starts to have the escort wear specific clothes and put on specific attitudes.
+The two have an immediate connection, and Jonathan starts to have the escort wear specific clothes and put on specific attitudes.
 The escort investigates and finds a photo of someone named “Brandon” in Jonathan's shaving kit.
 Instead of leaving, he cuts his hair to match the photo.
 Their connection grows as they continue on their trip.
-“Brandon” pushes Jonathan to open up and have fun while Jonathan pushes him to continue to play the role.
+“Brandon” pushes Jonathan to open up and have fun while Jonathan pushes him to continue playing the role.
 One night, Brandon is able to get Jonathan out of his shell by getting him to skinny dip in a hotel pool, where they are caught by an adventurous straight couple, James (Derek Phillips) and Iris (Sydelle Noel).
-Jonathan sneaks out of the hotel and listens to a mysterious tape of someone singing to him.
+Jonathan sneaks out of the hotel and listens to a mysterious tape of someone singing.

 They continue their road trip and run into Iris and James again at a local bar.
-Brandon incorporates them into the evening and is able to get Jonathan to loosen up even more, even dancing with Iris.
+Brandon incorporates them into the evening and is able to get Jonathan to loosen up more, even dancing with Iris.
 On a drunken ride back to their motel, Brandon gets Jonathan to pull over and open up a bit.
 Instead of talking, they share a dance in front of headlights, where Jonathan talks about how he was always looking to the future, never to the present.
-Brandon feels for him and they return to the motel.
+Brandon feels for him, and they return to the motel.